vigetlabs/serialize_with_options/README.markdown

       end
     end

 All serialization options are enclosed in a `serialize_with_options` block.
-There are three options, lifted directly from ActiveRecord's [serialization API][ser]: `methods` are the methods to add to the default attributes, `includes` are the associated models, and `except` are the methods/attributes to leave out.
+There are four options, lifted directly from ActiveRecord's [serialization API][ser]: `methods` are the methods to add to the default attributes, `only` are the attributes to include (if you want to exclude all others), `except` are the methods/attributes to leave out, and `includes` are the associated models.

-If an included model has its own `serialize_with_options` block, its `methods` and `except` will be respected.
+If an included model has its own `serialize_with_options` block, its `methods`, `only`, and `except` will be respected.
 However, the included model's `includes` directive will be ignored (only one level of nesting is supported).

+The `serialize_with_options` class method takes an optional argument for naming a configuration set (see the User model above).
+This is useful if you need to multiple serialization configuration sets.
+You can access these secondary configuration sets by passing the set name to the serialization method (e.g., `@post.to_xml(:with_email)`).

 Installation